 Through studying the science of the subtle energy body and the spiritual philopshy of yoga we will gain an ever deepening insight into the nature of reality and ultimately the root causes of suffering in human nature.
 When this wisdom is applied to asana, pranayama and meditation we are given highly effective tools which liberate the energy of mind through the vehicle of the body.

 Since the moment we were born our willpower has been guiding our actions in this life and they have had outer and inner consequences.
-The inner consequences are trapped in our energy field of body and mind and shape our character, our points of view, and create physical symptoms of pain and dysfunction.
-Chakra yoga is like peeling an onion where we gradually uncover the layers of our being and remove the history trapped within our being and causing suffering, and we can keep on unfolding until we arrive at the emptiness of our centre; the self realised enlightened awareness.
+The inner consequences are trapped in our own energy field of body and mind and they shape our character, our points of view and also create the physical symptoms of pain and dysfunction.
+Chakra yoga is like peeling an onion where we gradually uncover and remove the negative history trapped within our being and causing suffering, and we can keep on unfolding like this until we arrive at the emptiness of our centre; the self realised enlightened awareness.
 Yoga has been passed down to us throughout the ages from enlightened beings and if we apply this wisdom to our practice and our life, we will experience an ever deepening love and blissful freedom.

 Water, Fertility, Femininity, Emotion, Fluidity, Adaptability, Changing, Creativity, Pleasure, Sexuality, Spontaneity – Joints, Reproductive & Urinary system, Sexual Organs, Uterus, Bladder, Kidneys – Tongue, Taste